Many Military Families Are Navigating Challenges in Meeting Financial Needs

 Volunteers staff a mobile food pantry at the Hurlburt Field, Fla., chapel on Feb.
 24, 2023.
 (Photo by Airman 1st Class Alysa Knott/Air Force)

-From nonprofit surveys to RAND reports to DoD’s own survey of active duty military spouses, the data is clear: Junior enlisted families continue to face food insecurity.
-Yet instead of helping the thousands of servicemembers who fall into this group, the current “fix” from DoD reaches only a few dozen.
+From nonprofit surveys to RAND reports to DoD’s own survey of active duty military spouses, the data consistently shows that junior enlisted families continue to face food insecurity.
+While thousands of servicemembers fall into this group, the current “fix” from DoD reaches only a few dozen.

 On the surface, the infrastructure in place to address this problem seems robust.
 With a nudge from Congress, the Pentagon issued a plan to strengthen food security in the military which includes six lines of effort: